What is a takedown? The MMA rulebook definition and types

 - What is a takedown in MMA?

-- Bringing an opponent from standing to the mat to gain a dominant position.
-Under the Unified Rules it only counts as effective once it's followed by a real attack, not just the change in position.
+- A takedown is bringing an opponent from a standing position to the mat and into a dominant position.
+Under the Unified Rules of MMA it is not merely a change of position — it only counts as effective once the fighter follows it up with a real attack (strikes, guard-passing, or working toward a submission).

 - How are takedowns scored?

-- Under the 'effective grappling' criterion.
-Judges weigh the immediate impact right after a takedown — damage or threat produced — more heavily than the raw number of takedowns landed.
+- Takedowns are scored under the "effective grappling" criterion of the Unified Rules.
+Judges weigh the immediate impact right after a takedown — the damage or threat it produced — more heavily than its cumulative impact across the round, so the number of takedowns matters less than what happens after each one.

 - What are the main types of takedowns?

-- Wrestling-based single-leg and double-leg takedowns, judo-style hip/body throws, clinch trips, and slams where a fighter is lifted and driven to the mat.
+- The main types of MMA takedown are wrestling-derived single-leg and double-leg takedowns, judo-style hip and body throws from the clinch (such as osoto gari and uchi mata), clinch trips that off-balance the opponent using the leg, and slams where a fighter is lifted and driven to the mat.

 - Can a takedown be reversed?

-- Yes.
-The fighter on bottom can neutralize it with an active guard or reverse position entirely with a sweep — both count under the same effective-grappling scoring.
+- Yes — the fighter on bottom can neutralize a takedown with an active, threatening guard, or reverse the position entirely with a sweep.
+Both fall under the same effective-grappling scoring criterion as the takedown itself.